This article is free for a limited time. Subscribe to access every article and recipe.

 But if you drink sugary beverages, it may be tough to switch from, say, regular Coca-Cola to seltzer.
 If so, you’re better off with diet drinks than with their sugar-heavy cousins.

 Foods and drinks sweetened with stevia or monk fruit are your safest bets.
 Allulose and sugar alcohols are also safe, though they may cause GI symptoms.
-Exception: Erythritol's safety is now uncertain, so limit your intake until we know more.
+Exception: Erythritol's safety is now uncertain, so to play it safe, aim for no more than a few grams of erythritol a day.
 Also keep in mind:

 Don’t give low-cal sweeteners to kids.
 They haven’t been tested in children.